AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Transform.md

 ROS transforms a template written in the Serverless Application Model \(SAM\) syntax based on Funcraft to a standard ROS template.

-For more information, see [Serverless Application Model](https://github.com/alibaba/funcraft/blob/master/docs/specs/2018-04-03.md).
+For more information, visit [Serverless Application Model](https://github.com/alibaba/funcraft/blob/master/docs/specs/2018-04-03.md).

 ## Supported resource types